adrtod/rchallenge/README.md

 ```
 0 * * * * Rscript -e 'rchallenge::publish("~/Dropbox/mychallenge/challenge.rmd")'
 ```
-This will publish a html webpage in your `Dropbox/Public` folder every hour.
+This will render a HTML webpage every hour.
+Use the `output_dir` argument to change the output directory.

 You might have to add the path to Rscript and pandoc at the beginning of your crontab:
 ```